 To you will I offer sacrifice of thanksgiving,

 and I will call upon the name of the LORD.

 My vows to the LORD I will pay

 - It is right to be thankful for all the good we have received from God.
 It is good to thank him for it.

 - The greatest thing to be thankful for in this life is to be set free from sin.
 The greatest thing to be thankful for after this life is to be set free from death.

-- The Eucharist embodies these two “gratitudes” for the Eucharist is that very person who has set us free from these twin evils.
+- The Eucharist embodies these two “gratitudes” because the Eucharist is the very person who has set us free from these twin evils.

 Reading 2 Heb 9:11-15